-Creating a successful financial plan for a small business must be broken down into various stages because each category requires different amounts of capital.
+Creating a financial plan for a small businesses successfully must be broken down into various stages because each category requires different amounts of capital.
 Further, some funding resources may qualify for one aspect of a business while others have use restrictions applied to their use.
 It is also critical to have solid Generally Accepted Accounting Principles (GAAPs) in place before you begin to use these accounts to avoid introducing any impropriety into your business practices.

 Adopt an attitude of strategic planning

 As you begin to develop your business’s financial plan, here are some of the categories you will need to plan for:

 - Marketing: eCommerce, website, and online marketing

 - Technology: including PCs, tablets, laptops, mobile devices, and specialized software